 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 We are planning some days out over the next couple of weeks, how about you?
 However, what do you do if money is tight?
 Well, here are some free things to do in Leeds.

 Free Things To Do In Leeds

 We are pretty lucky in Leeds to have a lot of free things to do.
-Whether you are after history, art, education or just good old fresh air, there is something for everyone.
+If you are after history, art, education or just good old fresh air, there is something for everyone.
+In fact, there is so much to do that you may need more than a day trip.
+Looking to stay a little longer?
+Why not consider a Rentola Leeds apartment stay?

 Kirkstall Abbey can be found on one of the main routes to the west out of Leeds city centre.
 Founded in 1152, the Abbey is an imposing ruined remains of a Cistercian monastery on the banks of the River Aire.